tendermint/liquidity/x/liquidity/spec/06_end_block.md

  # Before-End-Block

-Operations that occur before the end-block operations for the Liquidity Module.
+Operations that occur before the end-block operations for the liquidity module.

 ## Append messages to LiquidityPoolBatch